-- Only lower division (freshman or sophomore level) credit may be accepted toward an associate degree. - Subject matter may not duplicate that for which credit has previously been awarded in transfer or at COCC. - Credit awarded by another institution for life experience is not transferable to COCC. - Courses which espouse a particular religious view normally do not equate to COCC courses. - In some cases, science credits more than five years old may not be applicable to specific programs. - Transfer credit is only considered for courses where a grade (of A, B, C, D, pass, satisfactory) and credit has been awarded.
+- Subject matter may not duplicate that for which credit has previously been awarded in transfer or at COCC. - Credit awarded by another institution for life experience is not transferable to COCC. - Courses which espouse a particular religious view normally do not equate to COCC courses. - In some cases, science credits more than five years old may not be applicable to specific programs. - Transfer credit is only considered for courses where a grade (of A, B, C, D, pass, satisfactory) and credit has been awarded.
 Note that a "D" will not be accepted for basic skills requirements and for some programs (see individual program requirements). - Students working toward a COCC certificate or degree must complete a minimum of 24 COCC credits.
 Challenge, Advanced Placement (AP), College Level Examination Program (CLEP) and Credit for Prior Certification (CPC) credits do not meet this requirement.